 Fees: $150 – $5000.
 This is the cost for a single season lasting 3 to 5 months.
 What players typically receive for this is use of practice fields and participation in at least one weekend tournament per month.
 Fees at the higher end of this range typically get players use of high-end facilitates and individual hitting and pitching instruction from experts.

-On occasional, you may find a travel ball team with fees comparable to rec league all-star teams at the very low end of this range, but this is the exception, not the norm.
+On occasion, you may find a travel ball team with fees comparable to rec league all-star teams at the very low end of this range, but this is the exception, not the norm.
 Our one experience with travel ball was with an organization offering a low rate in its startup year, so we were fortunate to learn about the travel ball scene at a low cost.

 Travel: $50 – $5000.
 I include hotels, transportation, and eating in this category.
 As described in more detail in the all-star section, costs vary wildly depending on number of tournaments and how far away they are.